ros-acceleration/robotic_processing_unit/README.md

 | `4` | ![](imgs/4_robotic_processing_unit.png) | Screw the `PYBE30-Q24-S12-T` DC-DC converter, the `AGX orin` and the `KR260` to the `Base`.
 Use 10x `M3 bolts` (ISO7046) and 10x `M3 nuts` (DIN934). |
 | `5` | ![](imgs/5_robotic_processing_unit.png) | Finally, fix the 4 holes of the cover and join the base and cover with 4x `M5 bolts` (ISO7046). |

-[^1]: You'll need to unscrew AGX Orin's 4 outer bolts and extract aluminum lower support to solder it properly.
 ## Buy a Robotic Processing Unit

 [ROBOTCORE®](https://accelerationrobotics.com/robotcore.php) is a commercial solution of a robot-specific processing unit that helps map Robot Operating System (ROS) computational graphs to its CPUs, GPU and FPGA efficiently to obtain best performance.
 It empowers robots with the ability to react faster, consume less power, and deliver additional real-time capabilities.
 ROBOTCORE can be purchased [here](https://accelerationrobotics.com/robotcore.php).

-With ROBOTCORE®, Acceleration Robotics offers also the following complements:
+With ROBOTCORE®, Acceleration Robotics offers also the following  ROS 2 API-compatible hardware acceleration tools and robot Intellectual Property (IP) cores (`robot cores`):

 - [ROBOTCORE® `Framework`](https://accelerationrobotics.com/robotcore-framework.php), a hardware acceleration framework for ROS and ROS 2.
 - [ROBOTCORE® `Cloud`](https://accelerationrobotics.com/robotcore-cloud.php), tools to speed-up ROS 2 graphs with the cloud, and in the cloud.